-Are you a part of the TCPP?
+Are you a part of the Teamsters Canadian Pension Plan?

 To improve your retirement income and to make every one of your hard-earned dollars count

-Message from the President
+Message from the Chairman

+At the last valuation filed with regulators on December 31, 2021, the Plan had a funded ratio of over 128%.
+The latest estimate on the Plan’s funded ratio is above 100%.
+This buffer above 100% is in place to help manage the Plan through times of uncertainty such as the pandemic.
 Teamsters has been serving its members for over a century to provide fair opportunities in the workplace, equality and security.
 As part of our commitment, it is of paramount importance that our members have access to a pension during their retirement years.